 In a joint trial, when a nontestifying defendant's statement directly inculpates a nonconfessing codefendant, the Confrontation Clause may bar the admission of the defendant's statement.
 Bruton v.
 United States, 391 U.S. 123, 137 (1968) (holding admission of nontestifying defendant's statement inculpating nonconfessing codefendant by name violated the Confrontation Clause, despite limiting instruction).
 In these circumstances, modification of the statement may be necessary to avoid directly identifying the nonconfessing codefendant and the court may be required to offer a limiting instruction that jurors may consider the statement only with respect to the confessing codefendant.
 See Samia v.
-United States, 599 U.S. 635 (2023) (holding that nontestifying codefendant's confession that substituted a codefendant's name with "other person," coupled with limiting instruction, did not violate the Confrontation Clause because it did not directly inculpate defendant); Gray v.
+United States, 599 U.S. 635 (2023) (holding that nontestifying codefendant's confession that substituted a codefendant's name with "other person," coupled with limiting instruction, did not violate the Confrontation Clause because it did not directly inculpate defendant); Grav v.
 Maryland, 523 U.S. 185, 194 (1998) (holding that obviously redacted statement substituting nonconfessing codefendant's name with "deleted" or "deletion" was "directly accusatory" and violated the Confrontation Clause, notwithstanding limiting instruction); Richardson v.
-Marsh, 481 U.S. 200, 211 (1987) (holding Confrontation Clause did not bar admission of redacted statement omitting all indication that anyone else participated, even when limiting instruction given).
+Marsh, 481 U.S. 200, 211 (1987) (holding the Confrontation Clause did not bar admission of a redacted statement by the nontestifying codefendant because the statement did not implicate anyone else and the jury was instructed not to use the confession in any way against the defendant).
 See Model Instruction 2.12 Evidence for Limited Purpose for limiting instructions.